 |Food and home supplies|

-Owning your own home will bring this total down considerably, as you will not be paying any rent—although your property taxes may be higher.
+Owning your own home will bring this total down considerably, as you will not be paying any rent—although your property taxes may be higher (0.25%—1.2% of property value, depending on location).

 The health plan included in this budget is a basic private health plan called a mutualista.
 It covers all costs of doctor visits, tests, and hospital stays except for small co-payments.
 This health plan also provides discounts for medications.